Evaluating the sum of convergent positive series: Tong's theorem

 \begin{thm} Series $\sum_{n=0}^{\infty}a_n$ converges if and only if there exists a positive sequence $\zeta_n$, $n=0,1,\dots$, such that $\zeta_na_n/a_{n+1}-\zeta_{n+1}=1$. \end{thm}

 \begin{rem} The formulation of Theorem \ref{thm1} is simpler than that in \cite{T}, where the sequence $\zeta_n$ was assumed to satisfy $\zeta_na_n/a_{n+1}-\zeta_{n+1}\geq c>0$. \end{rem}

-\begin{proof} The elementary proof given here involves a well-known Abel theorem, its inversion for positive series as well as a Hardy-Littlewood Tauberian theorem \cite{Hardy, HL} that probably is less known to the readers.
+\begin{proof} The elementary proof given here involves a well-known Abel theorem, its inversion for positive series as well as a Hardy-Littlewood Tauberian theorem \cite{Hardy, HL}.
 Below we recall the formulation of that Tauberian theorem.

 \begin{lem} Let the series $ \sum_{j=0}^{\infty}a_jx^j $ converge for $|x|<1$, and suppose that there exists $\gamma\geq0$ such that $ \lim_{x\uparrow1}(1-x)^\gamma\sum_{n=0}^{\infty}a_jx^j=A. $ Suppose also that $a_j\geq0$.
 Then, as $N\to\infty$, we have $ \sum_{j=0}^Na_j=({A}/{\Gamma(1+\gamma)})N^\gamma(1+o(1)), $ where $\Gamma(x)$ is Euler's Gamma-function. \end{lem}